Chart Color Schemes

 Income

-Bilinga's median income among taxpayers was $47,731 in financial year 2022.
-The average income stood at $64,845 during the same period.
-These figures are comparable to those of Rest of Qld, which were $50,780 and $64,844 respectively.
-Based on a Wage Price Index growth rate of 13.99% between financial year 2022 and September 2025, estimated median income would be approximately $54,409 and average income would be around $73,917 by that date.
-According to the 2021 Census, personal income ranked at the 50th percentile ($804 weekly), while household income was at the 31st percentile.
-The largest income segment comprised 31.2% of residents earning between $1,500 and $2,999 weekly (718 residents).
-This aligns with the broader area where this cohort also represented 31.7%.
-Housing affordability pressures were severe, with only 78.8% of income remaining, ranking at the 24th percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+The suburb of Bilinga has an income level below the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Bilinga is $47,731, with an average income of $64,845.
+This compares to figures for the rest of Queensland, which are $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Bilinga's median income would be approximately $52,461, and the average income would be around $71,271 as of September 2025.
+According to the 2021 Census figures, personal income in Bilinga ranks at the 50th percentile ($804 weekly), while household income sits at the 31st percentile.
+Income brackets indicate that the largest segment comprises 31.2% of residents earning between $1,500 and $2,999 weekly (714 residents), which is similar to the broader area where this cohort also represents 31.7%.
+Housing affordability pressures are severe in Bilinga, with only 78.8% of income remaining after housing costs, ranking at the 24th percentile.
+The suburb's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 5th decile.

 Frequently Asked Questions - Income